 Dr. Messier is also the director of the Wake Forest Runners’ Clinic that uses the skills of physical therapists, orthopaedic surgeons, and biomechanists to determine the causes of overuse injuries in runners.
-Currently, he is the principal investigator of The Runners And Injury Longitudinal Study (TRAILS): Injury Recovery, which is funded by the United States Army.
+Currently, he is the principal investigator of The Runners And Injury Longitudinal Study (TRAILS): Injury Recovery, and the Strength Training And Runners' Study (STARS), both of which are funded by the United States Army.

 Dr. Messier is on the Board of Directors for the Osteoarthritis Research Society International (OARSI), the leading scientific organization devoted exclusively to osteoarthritis.
 He has also received the Career Achievement Award from the Biomechanics Interest Group of the American College of Sports Medicine.
 He is on the Editorial Board of numerous scientific journals and is also chair of non-pharmacologic interventions for the OARSI Clinical Guidelines Committee and chair of the OARSI Fiscal Committee.

 MCRC Conference Meeting "Obesity and Osteoarthritis: Clinical and Biomechanical Perspectives"

 Presented by Stephen Messier, PhD, Professor and Director of the J.B.

 at Wake Forest University and Co-PI of the FAST, and PI of the ADAPT, IDEA, and START studies of diet/exercise interventions for persons with knee OA can be accessed at: